3mdeb/news-and-ideas/blog/content/post/2023-06-23-Blogpost_yocto_kas.md

 Time to include the U-Boot bootloader and UART interface.
 Documentation of the meta-raspberrypi layer can be found [here] (<https://meta-raspberrypi.readthedocs.io/en/latest/extra-build-config.html#boot-to-u-boot>).
-For u-boot to load the kernel image, the following must be set in local.conf (file kas-poky-rpi.yml):
+In order for u-boot to load the kernel image, the following must be set in local.conf (file kas-poky-rpi.yml):

 `RPI_USE_U_BOOT = "1"`